Shandelstudio/shandelstudio/content/_index.md

 ---
-title: "Welcome to Shandel! :video_game:"
+title: "Welcome to Shandel! 🕹"
 description: "Shandel is a creative gaming studio crafting unique experiences."
 ---